profjohnharney/historybots/docs/shopping_list.md

 But you will always want plenty of those things and spares are extremely useful.
 It may also prove to be the basis of a little Dig Hum hardware lab!

+Linking up the arcade button using jumper wires and alligator clips is pretty awkward, but it will work.
+You might want to consider investing in a soldering iron setup - and investing the time required to learn to solder - if you are thinking of taking this work further and creating more durable projects.

 ## List with prices

 | Item             | Price     |